langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 !!! important

-    When returning `Command` in your node functions, you must also add an `ends` parameter with the list of node names the node is routing to, e.g. `.addNode("myNode", myNode, { ends: ["nodeA", "nodeB"] })`.
-This is necessary for graph compilation and validation, and indicates that `myNode` can navigate to `nodeA` and `nodeB`.
+    When returning `Command` in your node functions, you must also add an `ends` parameter with the list of node names the node is routing to, e.g. `.addNode("myNode", myNode, { ends: ["myOtherNode"] })`.
+This is necessary for graph compilation and validation, and indicates that `myNode` can navigate to `myOtherNode`.

 Check out this [how-to guide](../how-tos/command.ipynb) for an end-to-end example of how to use `Command`.